-I saw a worryingly familiar post the other day: “Canon says its cloud service can’t restore users’ lost videos or full-size images.
+I saw a worryingly familiar post the other day: “Canon says it’s cloud service can’t restore users’ lost and videos or full-size images.
 Videos and full resolution images permanently lost”.

 Once again a major corporation faces significant damage to its reputation because a fairly junior member of staff was allowed to make a very silly mistake.

 In this particular case a member of staff thought they were doing a standard task of clearing down data on a behind-the-scenes server.
 Except it wasn’t a behind-the-scenes server!
 It was the entire global live service on which customers stored their videos and pictures.
 To compound the issue the backups were, erm, absent.
 What about the backup of the backups?
 They didn’t have any of those either.